schmalls/PowerShell-Docs/scripting/core-powershell/web-access/install-and-use-windows-powershell-web-access.md

 13. With the new website selected in the IIS Manager tree pane, click **Start** in the **Actions** pane to start the website.

 14. Open a browser session on a client device.
-For more information about supported browsers and devices, see [Browser and client device support](#BKMK_browser) in this document.
+For more information about supported browsers and devices, see [browser and client device support](#bkmk_browser) in this document.

 15. Open the new Windows PowerShell Web Access website.